 Have you ever gone to apply for a loan only to find that you’ve been denied because of a negative report on your credit score?
 What if this happened and it wasn’t your fault, but rather was due to an error by credit reporting agencies.

 You might not think this is a common occurrence but is actually more frequent than you might think.
-With the increase in deferred payments because of the Covid-19 pandemic, you should be aware of how these deferred payments are going to effect your credit score.
+With more Canadians deferring debt payments because of the Covid-19 pandemic, you should be aware of how these deferred payments are going to affect your credit score.

 The Covid-19 pandemic has left millions of Canadians with unforeseen financial challenges.
 They are struggling to keep up with their bills, including but not limited to rent, utilities, monthly credit card payments, and mortgage payments.
 More Canadians than ever are currently experiencing temporary or permanent unemployment or have had their household income reduced due to a reduction in wages.